 2023 State of the Arts Summit

-Featuring a keynote address from Snehal Desai, Artistic Director of Center Theatre Group, this year’s summit will address recurring economic and social barriers and encourage bold collaborative approaches to revitalize and reimagine the creative economy.
-Join us in-person for a day of panels and discussions that address partnerships, community engagement, reimagined leadership, and equitable funding.
-We look forward to seeing you there.
+Our 2023 summit, Barriers to Bridges, featured a keynote address from Snehal Desai, Artistic Director of Center Theatre Group, along with panels and discussions that addressed partnerships, community engagement, reimagined leadership, and equitable funding.

 Curly Velasquez (he/him) is a writer, actor and content creator who celebrates all things Latinx and beautiful.
 He began his career in fashion working for celebrity photographer David LaChapelle, and design icon Jeremy Scott before starting his own line.
 By the age of 25, he was celebrated as one of the “IT” designers in LA by H&M and directed a music video for Interscope records.
 Curly produced and appeared in BuzzFeed’s Latinx division: Pero Like.
 You can see Curly on Starz’s VIDA (Seasons 2 and 3) and Netflix’s documentary Mucho Mucho Amor and as a guest correspondent on E!
 What The Fashion.
 He currently co-hosts the podcast “The Super Secret Bestie Club” produced by iHeartRadio and Sonoro with his bestie Maya Murillo.